 Step 3: Above the main stone goes another baking stone that’s high enough to fit the bread between.

-Step 4: Preheat the oven to 240C and test the stone has reached temp using a probe.
+Step 4: Preheat the oven to 240C (465F) and test the stone has reached temp using an infrared probe.

-Step 5: Add the bread to the main baking stone.
+Step 5: Place the bread on the main baking stone.

 Step 6: Pour a cup of hot water on the lava rocks (again wear oven gloves!).
-QUickly shut the door.
-Holding the door shut so the steam doesn’t escape at first
+Quickly shut the door.
+Holding the door shut so the first burst of steam doesn’t escape.

 Step 7: Bake for 20 -25 minutes before opening the door to release the remaining steam